PoliticalGraveyard.com

 Rodgers, Charles R. — of Brewerton, Onondaga County, N.Y.
 Member of New York state assembly, 1895-96 (Onondaga County 1st District 1895, Onondaga County 2nd District 1896).
 Burial location unknown.

 Rodgers, Decatur H. — of Martinsburg, Berkeley County, W.Va.
 Republican.
-Candidate in primary for U.S. Senator from West Virginia, 1940; circuit judge in West Virginia for the 23rd Judicial Circuit, 1940-60; defeated, 1960.
+Candidate for U.S. Senator from West Virginia, 1940; circuit judge in West Virginia for the 23rd Judicial Circuit, 1940-60; defeated, 1960.
 Presumed deceased.
 Burial location unknown.

 Rodgers, Della M. — of Michigan.
 Democrat.
 Delegate to Democratic National Convention from Michigan, 2000.
 Female.
 Still living as of 2000.